 Evaluation of severity and risk stratification

 Diagnosis of pneumonia is suspected on the basis of clinical presentation and infiltrate seen on chest x-ray.
 When there is high clinical suspicion of pneumonia and the chest x-ray does not reveal an infiltrate, doing computed tomography (CT) or repeating the chest x-ray in 24 to 48 hours is recommended.
 Severity of the pneumonia is estimated using a variety of clinical and laboratory factors (see Risk Stratification Risk stratification Community-acquired pneumonia is defined as pneumonia that is acquired outside the hospital.
 The most commonly identified pathogens are Streptococcus pneumoniae, Haemophilus influenzae... read more ) which are sometimes organized using quantitative scoring systems.
-Typically, testing includes oxygen saturation, complete blood count, and blood urea nitrogen (BUN) level.
+Typically, testing includes oxygen saturation, complete blood count, and a basic or complete metabolic profile.

-Differential diagnosis in patients presenting with pneumonia-like symptoms includes acute bronchitis Acute Bronchitis Acute bronchitis is inflammation of the tracheobronchial tree, commonly following an upper respiratory infection that occurs in patients without chronic lung disorders The cause is almost always... read more and exacerbation of chronic obstructive pulmonary disease (COPD) Chronic Obstructive Pulmonary Disease (COPD) Chronic obstructive pulmonary disease (COPD) is airflow limitation caused by an inflammatory response to inhaled toxins, often cigarette smoke.
+Differential diagnosis in patients presenting with pneumonia-like symptoms includes acute bronchitis Acute Bronchitis Acute bronchitis is inflammation of the tracheobronchial tree, commonly following an upper respiratory infection in the absence of chronic lung disorders.
+The cause is almost always a viral... read more and exacerbation of chronic obstructive pulmonary disease (COPD) Chronic Obstructive Pulmonary Disease (COPD) Chronic obstructive pulmonary disease (COPD) is airflow limitation caused by an inflammatory response to inhaled toxins, often cigarette smoke.
 Alpha-1 antitrypsin deficiency and various occupational... read more , which can be distinguished from pneumonia by the absence of infiltrates on chest x-ray.
 Other disorders should be considered, particularly when findings are inconsistent or not typical, such as heart failure Heart Failure (HF) Heart failure (HF) is a syndrome of ventricular dysfunction.
-Left ventricular failure causes shortness of breath and fatigue, and right ventricular failure causes peripheral and abdominal fluid... read more , organizing pneumonia, and hypersensitivity pneumonitis Hypersensitivity Pneumonitis Hypersensitivity pneumonitis is a syndrome of cough, dyspnea, and fatigue caused by sensitization and subsequent hypersensitivity to environmental (frequently occupational or domestic) antigens... read more .
+Left ventricular (LV) failure causes shortness of breath and fatigue, and right ventricular (RV) failure causes peripheral and abdominal... read more , organizing pneumonia, and hypersensitivity pneumonitis Hypersensitivity Pneumonitis Hypersensitivity pneumonitis is a syndrome of cough, dyspnea, and fatigue caused by sensitization and subsequent hypersensitivity to environmental (frequently occupational or domestic) antigens... read more .
 The most serious common misdiagnosis is pulmonary embolism Pulmonary Embolism (PE) Pulmonary embolism (PE) is the occlusion of pulmonary arteries by thrombi that originate elsewhere, typically in the large veins of the legs or pelvis.
 Risk factors for pulmonary embolism are... read more , which may be more likely in patients with acute onset of dyspnea, minimal sputum production, no accompanying upper respiratory infection or systemic symptoms, and risk factors for thromboembolism (see table Risk Factors for Deep Venous Thrombosis Risk Factors for Deep Venous Thrombosis and Pulmonary Embolism ); thus, testing for pulmonary embolism should be considered in patients with such symptoms and risk factors.

 Distinguishing between bacterial and viral pneumonias is challenging.
 Many studies have investigated the utility of clinical, imaging, and routine blood tests, but no test is reliable enough to make this differentiation.
 Even identification of a virus does not preclude concomitant infection with a bacteria; therefore, antibiotics are indicated in almost all patients with a community-acquired pneumonia.